BharathKram/Palindrome_verification/README.md

 # Palindrome_verification
-To chec\k whether a  given number is palindrome or not
+To check whether a  given number is palindrome or not